s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <img src="https://www.gmbinder.com/images/JA2xrqp.png" style="position:absolute; left:18px; top:120px; width:48px;" />

 ## Abeloth
 Abeloth, also known as the Bringer of Chaos and Beloved Queen of the Stars, is a being very powerful in both the dark the light sides of the Force.
 She first lived as the Servant, a mortal woman who served the powerful Ones on an unknown jungle planet over a hundred thousand years before the Battle of Yavin.
 Over the course of her life, she became the Mother: she kept the peace between the Father's warring Son and Daughter and became a loving part of the family.
-But she was still mortal—she grew old while her ageless family lived on—and she feared she would lose her precious family.
+But she was still mortalâ€”she grew old while her ageless family lived onâ€”and she feared she would lose her precious family.
 In a desperate attempt to hold onto the life she so loved, she drank from the Font of Power and bathed in the Pool of Knowledge.
 Her actions corrupted her, transforming the Mother into the twisted, immortal entity known as Abeloth.

 ***Loneliness.*** Abeloth is antagonized by loneliness; she feels an absolute need to be loved and adored.
 She has fed her cravings by instilling in Force-sensitives a desire to be with her, and in turn catered to their every need and assumed the role as their mother.
 This need stems from her original fear of losing her family.
-When her family abandoned her on their planet—the very reason she committed her crimes in the first place—she was driven insane by loneliness and despair.
+When her family abandoned her on their planetâ€”the very reason she committed her crimes in the first placeâ€”she was driven insane by loneliness and despair.
 She feeds on fear and destruction in an attempt to gain more power; her ultimate goal is to recreate her lost family.
 She may try to force players to drink from the Font of Power, attempting to make replacements for the Son and Daughter.

 ***Appearance.*** Abeloth has the ability to change her appearance at will.
 However, Abeloth's true form is that of a humanoid and barely-female being with deeply-sunken black eye sockets and tiny silver eyes reminiscent of tiny stars at the bottom of a deep well.
 She has a long cascade of straw-like, honey-blond hair that reaches to the ground and a large, full-lipped mouth that stretches from ear-to-ear and contains needle-like teeth.
 Her arms are stubby, protruding no more than ten centimeters from her shoulders, with hands that had long, writhing tentacles for fingers with suction cup tips.
 Her body is rigid and straight, and when she walks or runs, her legs ripple forward more than they swing.
 In addition, her body may be enshrouded in mist, giving her an ethereal aspect to her already frightening appearance.

 ***Powers & Abilities.***  Abeloth's strength in the Force is a dozen times that of the most powerful Force user in the galaxy.
 She wields exceptional telekinetic powers, being able to release waves of Force energy that cause beings in her vicinity to implode, those farther away to be ripped to pieces, and buildings to melt to the ground.
 She is also able to teleport herself from one place to another.
 Abeloth can produce a Force-flash, affecting the visuals of ships in an entire star system.
 Abeloth can command the native flora of her planet.
-She has the ability to influence the minds of Force-sensitive beings who have spent an extended period of time in the Maw, causing a psychosis which makes them believe that everyone—except for other such psychotic beings—has been replaced by impostors and instilling in them a desire to find her.
+She has the ability to influence the minds of Force-sensitive beings who have spent an extended period of time in the Maw, causing a psychosis which makes them believe that everyoneâ€”except for other such psychotic beingsâ€”has been replaced by impostors and instilling in them a desire to find her.

 \columnbreak